WatForm/fortress/README.md

 ### General
 If the gradle build is not working properly ensure that your `JAVA_HOME` environment variable is correctly set (to the folder where the jdk that you are using is installed).

+## Acknowledgement

+Some TPTP files publicly available on the TPTP Problem Library(http://www.tptp.org/) are used for unit tests.